antunsz/smolagents-crew/README.md

 - 📊 **Visual Structure**: Print a clear overview of your crew's configuration
 - 🔄 **Fluent Interface**: Chain method calls for cleaner code

-## 🤝 Contributing

-Join our crew!
-We love contributions that make our framework even better.
-Feel free to submit a Pull Request! 💪

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details. 📜

 ### Distributed Task Execution with Swarm

 SmolagentsCrew supports distributed task execution through its swarm functionality, allowing you to scale your AI operations across multiple nodes! 🌐